Emily Dove, Deputy Mayor

 Council Representative: Health & Safety, Library

 Emily was elected to the City Council as a write-in on October 5, 2021.
+She served as Deputy Mayor from October 2022 to October 2023.

 Born in Maine in July 1978, Emily shared her childhood with three older sisters and a younger brother.
 At age 13, she arrived at the Fairbanks International Airport with her grandfather to be reunited with her family who had made the long ‘Alaska or Bust’ journey a few months before.
 Delta Junction became home in 1997 where Emily later married and raised her two children.
 She managed a family trucking business while homeschooling her children from K-12.